kdggavkc/pandas-refract/README.rst

 pandas-refract: Convenient partitioning by Truthy/Falsey array
 ===============================================

-<b>pandas-refract<b> is an MIT licensed Python package with a simple function that
- allows users to divide their dataframes by the 'Truthy' and 'Falseyness' of a provided array.
+pandas-refract is an MIT licensed Python package with a simple function that allows users to divide their dataframes by the 'Truthy' and 'Falseyness' of a provided array.